dot CMS

 This article will explain everything you need to know about structured content and content modeling and how they work in a headless CMS.

-What Is Structured Content?
+What Is Content Modeling?

 Content modeling is the process of defining and documenting the content structure that will be used across an organization’s digital channels.
 It involves mapping out the relationships between content elements, defining the attributes of each element, and establishing rules for how elements can be combined.
 This blueprint provides a clear understanding of the organization’s content structure and guides the entire content team.